MicrosoftDocs/fabric-docs/docs/workload-development-kit/environment-setup.md

 ### Authentication JavaScript API

 Fabric frontend offers a JavaScript API for Fabric workloads to acquire a token for their application in Microsoft Entra ID.
-Before working with the authentication JavaScript API make sure you go over the [authentication JavaScript API](./authentication-javascript-api.md) documentation.
+Before working with the authentication JavaScript API, make sure you go over the [authentication JavaScript API](./authentication-javascript-api.md) documentation.

 #### API